RetroDECK/ES-DE/USERGUIDE.md

 **Select button**\
 _(F1)_

-Opens and closes the game options menu if in the gamelist view, or toggles the screensaver if in the system view (main screen).
+Opens and closes the game options menu in the gamelist view, or toggles the screensaver in the system view (if the _Enable screensaver controls_ setting is activated).

 **Shoulder buttons left and right**\
-_(Page up/Page down)_
+_(Page up / Page down)_

 Provides quick jumping in gamelists and menus, jumps 10 games in the gamelists and 6 entries in the menus.
 Also jumps forward in text edit dialogs.

 **Trigger buttons left and right**\
-_(Home/End)_
+_(Home / End)_

 Jumps to the first and last entry of the gamelists, menus and text edit dialogs.

 **A button**\
 _(Enter)_

-Select button to open gamelists from the systems view, launch games, choose menu entries etc.
+Select button to open gamelists from the system view, launch games, choose menu entries etc.

 **B button**\
 _(Back key)_